matthewwardrop/spec-classes/docsite/docs/usage/basic.md

 ```

 !!! tip
-    It is always safe to use mutable default values with your managed
+    It is always safe to use mutable default values when using the default
-    attributes.
-They will be (deep)copied in the constructor before being
+    constructor with your managed attributes.
+They will be deep-copied in the
-    assigned to instances of your class.
+    constructor before being assigned to instances of your class.
 For example:
     ```python
     @spec_class
     class MySpec: